kavonrtep/assembly_repeat_annotation_pipeline/README.md

 # posible values are : sensitive, default, quick,
 # if missing, default is used
 repeatmasker_sensitivity: default
-# perform libary size reduction, possible values are True, False, if missinf True is used
+# perform library size reduction, possible values are True, False, if missinf True is used
 reduce_library: True
 ```